-6. Reach out to more local businesses and form mutually beneficial partnerships.
-For example, you could host your events at a well-loved local cafe and they could provide a discount for your continued business or help promote your events on social media.
+6. Reach out to local businesses and form mutually beneficial partnerships.
+For example, you could host an event at a well-loved local cafe and they could provide a discount for your continued business or help promote your event on social media.
 This is great for brand awareness and deepening your relationship with the community.

 7. Stop worrying about real estate robots stealing your job and focus on upskilling instead.
 Chief inventor of the REA Group, Nigel Dalton, asserted that they would only replace the “average real estate agent” in areas that require predictable physical work, processing data and data collection.

 8. Breathe.
 Always remember to take time out for yourself and the things that you enjoy doing outside of work.
 You’re only human after all.